Insurance is a safe bet for candidates with transferable skills, but what roles are available? Bright Network gets to the bottom of it...

 You’ll find plenty more information about the insurance industry, as well as tips that will make you more attractive to graduate employers, on our graduate career advice page.
 However, if you’re looking to learn more about the realities of working in the UK sector, visit the CII (Chartered Insurance Institute) website.

 The makeup of the insurance sector welcomes candidates of all skills and attributes.
-Check our list of available insurance and risk management graduate schemes to take your first step into this industry.
+Check our list of available insurance and risk management graduate jobs to take your first step into this industry.